jacobvarner/hoops-jacobvarner/_posts/2020-1-31-breaking-down-individual-win-loss-records-for-auburn-basketball-in-the-bruce-pearl-era.md

 This is the first post of me explaining some of the more involved stats I calculate and Tweet about, but if you have any others in the past or future that you have questions about, let me know and I might dedicate a full post to them as well.
-I also plan on doing more visual analysis in the near future.
+I also plan on doing more visual analysis soon.

 Thanks for reading, and hopefully my stupid obsession with numbers isn’t too boring.